fenhl/night-device-report/README.md

-`night-device-report` is a cronjob that performs various health checks on Debian-like systems, then reports the results to `night`.

-`night` is my private status monitor system.
+`night-device-report` is a script that can be run via a systemd timer (or cronjob) and performs various health checks on Debian-like systems, then reports the results to Night (my private status monitor system).
+The timer (or cronjob) should be configured to run hourly.